 The best places in Costa Rica to scuba dive are Playas del Coco, Ocotal, Tamarindo, Flamingo, Manuel Antonio, Uvita, Drake Bay, Puerto Viejo and Cahuita.
 You can find scuba diving shops in all those places.

 Scuba Diving, Playa Flamingo, Costa Rica

-If you’re interested in diving or snorkeling, feel free to fill out the form below and we’ll help you put your trip together.
+If you’re interested in scuba diving or snorkeling at the Catalinas Islands, feel free to fill out the form below and we’ll help you put your trip together.
 If you want to get your PADI scuba diving certification, I recommend them 100% and ask for Fernando to be your instructor!